 Start a New Org

-Step 1.
-Attend a New Student Organization Info Session
+Step 1: Attend the Starting a New Student Organization Info Session

 The President and Treasurer must:

 - Have a minimum 2.00 Institution SJSU AND previous term (Fall/Spring) 2.00 GPA

 - Be currently enrolled in at least 6 credits (3 credits for graduate students)

 - Not have completed over 150 units or 125% of the units needed for their major

 - Be in good judicial standing with the University as confirmed by the office of Student Conduct & Ethical Development

 Recognized student organizations must have an SJSU faculty/staff member serve as an Advisor (California State University Executive Order 1068).

 - Full-time SJSU faculty or staff member.
 Currently, advisors are also able to be an employee of an SJSU auxiliary department (e.g. Associated Students, Spartan Eats, Student Union, Research Foundation, Tower Foundation, Spartan Bookstore).
 All advisors are verified by Student Involvement.